rapidsai/cudf/cpp/docs/TRANSITIONGUIDE.md

 cudf::type_dispatcher<always_int>(data_type, f);
 ```

-It is sometimes necessary to customize the dispatched functor's
+It is often necessary to customize the dispatched `operator()` for different types.
-`operator()` for different types.
 This can be done in several ways.

-The first method is to use explicit template specialization.
+The first method is to use explicit, full template specialization.
 This is useful
 for specializing behavior for single types.
-For example, a functor that
+For example, a function object that
-prints `int32_t` or `double` when invoked with either of those types, else it
+prints `"int32_t"` or `"double"` when invoked with either of those types, else it
-prints `unhandled type`:
+prints `"unhandled type"`:

 ```c++
 struct type_printer {